Mount Paektu: Current geography and geology

-Mount Paekdu is 2744 m tall, making it the highest mountain in North Korea and Northeast China and the highest mountain of the Baekdu-daegan and Changbai mountain ranges.
+Mount Paektu is 2744 m tall, making it the highest mountain in North Korea and Northeast China and the highest mountain of the Baekdu-daegan and Changbai mountain ranges.

-Mount Paekdu is a stratovolcano whose cone is truncated by a significant caldera.
+Mount Paektu is a stratovolcano whose cone is truncated by a significant caldera.
 The central section of the mountain rises about 3 mm per year due to rising levels of magma below the central part of the mountain.
 Sixteen peaks exceeding 2500 m line the caldera rim surrounding Heaven Lake.
 The highest peak, called Janggun Peak, is covered in snow about eight months of the year.
 The slope is relatively gentle until about 1800 m.
 The caldera is about 5 km wide and 850 m deep, and is partially filled by the waters of Heaven Lake.

 Heaven Lake has a circumference of 12 to 14 km, with an average depth of 213 m and maximum depth of 384 m.
 From mid-October to mid-June, the lake is typically covered with ice.
 Water flows north out of the lake, and near the outlet there is a 70 m waterfall.
 The mountain is the source of the Songhua, Tumen and Yalu rivers.
 The Tumen and the Yalu form the northern border between North Korea and Russia and China.